 Here are the answers to common questions about flu shots:

-New flu vaccines are released every year to keep up with rapidly adapting flu viruses.
-Because flu viruses evolve so quickly, last year's vaccine may not protect you from this year's viruses.
+Because flu viruses change so quickly, last year's vaccine may not protect you from this year's viruses.
+New flu vaccines are released every year to keep up with rapidly changing flu viruses.

-After vaccination, your immune system produces antibodies that will protect you from the vaccine viruses.
-In general, though, antibody levels start to decline over time — another reason to get a flu shot every year.
+When you get vaccinated, your immune system makes antibodies to protect you from the viruses included in the vaccine.
+But antibody levels may decline over time — another reason to get a flu shot every year.

 The CDC recommends annual influenza vaccinations for everyone age 6 months or older.
 Vaccination is especially important for people at high risk of influenza complications, including:

-Chronic medical conditions can also increase your risk of influenza complications.
+Chronic medical conditions also can increase your risk of influenza complications.
 Examples include: